ondanieldev/pokedex/README.md

 ### Backend folder structure

 - The project is splitted into two main folders:
-  - `Modules`: each folder inside modules folder holds files attached to an "entity" of the project.
-In this case, just the "RemovedPokemon" entity
-    - Each folder inside modules folder uses the following structure:
+  - `Modules`: each folder inside holds files attached to an **entity** of the project.
+In this case, just the **RemovedPokemon** entity.
+They have the following structure:
-      - `Infra`: all files related to external services, like database and http server
+    - `Infra`: all files related to external services, like **database** and **http server**
       - `Http`: stores controllers and routes using Express as external dependency
       - `TypeORM`: stores entities and repositories using TypeORM as external dependency
-        - `Injections`: assign an external dependency to a TAD.
+      - `Injections`: assign an external dependency to a ADT (Abstract Data Type).
 So a service will automatically use it when instantiated by using `container.resolve(Service)`.
-So if we want to replace the dabatase, for example, we just need to create a new repository following the same TAD and register it on the injections folder
+If we want to replace the dabatase, for example, we just need to create a new repository following the same ADT and register it on the injections folder
-      - `Repositories`: TADs for accessing entity repository
+    - `Repositories`: ADTs for accessing entity repository
-      - `Services`: the real functional part of the code.
+    - `Services`: the functional part of the code.
 Services are all functions we may want to access through the REST API
   - `Shared`: common files for all modules
 - Whenever the client sends a request, the main flux consists on:
   - Route -> Controller -> Service, which can use repositories and other stuff to execute the desired functionality